 - Fuck The Facts

 - Some of the above names could have come right out of Jello Biafra's "Names For Bands" routine which also includes "John Wayne On Acid", "Tits, Ass and Money", "The Absentee Thought Lords", and "Bono's Charred Remains."
 After all, Why would you want to be the 350th band to call yourselves something like Bad Attitude?

 - Even a band name as comparatively tame as "Barenaked Ladies" sparked controversy in Toronto in 1991.

 - Just before The Rolling Stones decided to found their own record label, they had to produce one more song for their current label to fulfill their contract.
-However, nobody ever said that the song had to be releasable, and so they wrote one called "Cocksucker Blues".
-It's pretty much about what it sounds like.
+However, nobody ever said that the song had to be releasable, and so they wrote one called "Cocksucker Blues" from Exile On Main St. It's pretty much about what it sounds like.